simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/ble_adaptivity_test.rst

 Bluetooth LE Adaptivity Test requires inputting corresponding serial port commands in both Mater and Slave devices to establish a connection for testing.

-Enter the commands in the Slave and Master devices in order:
+Open the serial port assistant and enter the corresponding commands on the Slave and Master devices in turn:

 1. **Slave Device**